choldawa/Chess/README.md

 # Chess
-To explore risk-taking behavior in chess games
+What can we learn about rick-taking behavior from 1.4 billion chess games?